trentnable/SmolVLM_Visual_Assistance/README.md

 ##  Setup Instructions

 These steps assume you're on a Linux-based system like Jetson Xavier or Orin.
-No `sudo` is required.
+Username: sdesign
+Password: sdesign5
+IP: 131.230.193.210

 ### 1. Clone the Repository